Just Landed

 Be aware of high motorway tolls in France and Switzerland; travelling via Germany is toll-free.
 If you don’t travel through Switzerland, there are no border checks or formalities until you reach Bulgaria.

-The recommended route from Vienna is via Budapest and Belgrade to Sofia.
-It will take around three days to drive the approximately 2,300km (1,400mi) from London to Sofia.
-A longer, but more enjoyable, journey is through Italy to catch a ferry to Greece, then drive on to Sofia.
-There are ferries throughout the year to Greek destinations departing from Venice, Ancona and Brindisi.
+From Vienna, the recommended route is via Budapest and Belgrade to Sofia.
+If you are looking to travel the approximate 2,300 km (1,400 mi) from London to Sofia, you should expect to be on the road for three days.
+For a longer, but more enjoyable journey, travel through Italy and catch a ferry to Greece, then drive on to Sofia.
+Ferries run throughout the year to Greek destinations and depart from Venice, Ancona and Brindisi.

 Bulgarian Roads

 Years of underinvestment have also left many roads in a poor state, and there’s only one motorway-quality road, running from Sofia to the border with Turkey.
-Bulgaria’s mountainous terrain and harsh winter conditions leave most roads potholed and dangerous and some impassable.
+Bulgaria’s mountainous terrain and harsh winter conditions leave most roads potholed, dangerous and sometimes impassable.

 Bulgarian roads have a reputation for being potholed tracks frequented by farm animals and agricultural machinery.
-For the most part, that’s correct.
 There are only four major sections of dual-carriageway in the country.
 Otherwise even main roads are often narrow, with long stretches of damaged tarmac.
-In rural areas and in the mountains there are numerous hairpin bends and wandering livestock to negotiate.
+In rural areas and in the mountains, be prepared for numerous hairpin bends and wandering livestock.

 Main Roads